 Roman stepped in front of the orinian, partially blocking the view of her from the path, and laughed when he glanced back and saw it.
 “That’s scarier than both our masks combined, Di.”

-Four officers rode up before Dinara could reply, slowing their mounts when they saw the strange group assembled around piles of costumes.
+Four officers rode up before Dinara could reply, slowing their mounts when they saw the strange group assembled around piles of bright fabrics.

 “Have you seen an orinian come through here?”
 One asked.